Can Pilates Exercises be Used to Ease Degenerative Disc Disease Pain?

 How does Pilates Benefit People with Degenerative Disc Disease?

 Pilates strengthens the abdomen and the back extensors to increase core stability.
 This stretches and strengthens the hip flexors and hamstrings, relieving back tightness.
-The systematic stretching and strengthen is also important to other muscles including back muscles.
+The systematic stretching and strengthening is also important to other muscles including back muscles.

 Moves such as the pelvic curl, supine twist, chest lift and leg changes are good for spinal alignment, lumbar spine control and lengthening the latissimus dorsi muscle.
 The broadest and most powerful back muscle, it is also one of the widest muscles in the human body.